Last updated on August 17, 2026

 Pristine Talisman

 Some mana abilities can also give you extra benefits without using the stack.
-Pristine Talisman lets you gain life without using the stack.
+Pristine Talisman gains life without using the stack.

 Do Lands Have Mana Abilities?